HOME / COURSES / AST LV. 1

-Avalanche awareness is a necessity for anyone skiing, boarding and traveling in the mountains during the winter.
-Whistler avalanche courses are for those just branching out from downhill skiing and wishing to acquire appropriate entry level safety skills, proper instruction in uphill skinning techniques, assessing mountain environments and of course, the fun of riding powder.
+Avalanche awareness is a necessity for anyone skiing, snowboarding and traveling in the mountains during the winter.
+The Avalanche Skills Training program is for those just branching out from downhill skiing and wishing to acquire appropriate entry level safety skills, eager to learn proper instruction in uphill skinning techniques, or assessing mountain hazards and of course, riding fresh tracks.

-Learning Outcome: AST Lv.1 certificate and developed understanding of winter hazards with increased confidence in decision making in avalanche terrain.
+Learning Outcome: AST Lv.1 certificate and developed understanding of winter hazards with increased confidence when decision making in avalanche terrain.

 - Understanding the basics of avalanche formation and release